-You may already know that outsize personalities such as outlaws Bonnie Parker and Clyde Barrow, rock stars Buddy Holly and Janis Joplin, and former president Lyndon B. Johnson hail from Texas.
+You may already know that outsize personalities such as outlaws Bonnie Parker and Clyde Barrow, and rock stars Buddy Holly and Janis Joplin hail from Texas.
 But there are plenty of other famous folk with Texan roots, some of whom might surprise you.

 Lance Armstrong (Plano).
-Heroic cycling champion -- record-holding all-time champion of the Tour de France -- and inspirational survivor of testicular cancer.
+Disgraced cycling champion -- record-holding all-time champion of the Tour de France, but stripped of his medals because of admitted doping -- and survivor of testicular cancer.
 Wore a Texas Lone Star on his helmet and one of those ubiquitous "LIVESTRONG" yellow bracelets on his wrist.
 He lives in Austin.

 Gene Autry (Tioga).
 A singin' cowboy and A-list film star who made it big with "The Yellow Rose of Texas" in the 1930s.

 Carol Burnett (San Antonio).
 The ear-tugging funny lady was the first woman to host her own comedy variety show on network TV.
 She also made her mark on Broadway, in films, and as a voice actor for such animated classics as Horton Hears a Who.
 Burnett was born in Texas, but moved to Hollywood while still in grammar school, after her parent's divorce.

 George W. Bush (Midland, see above).
 He wasn't born on the prairies of Texas (rather, in blue-state Connecticut), but the former governor clings hard to his Texas heritage, with a ranch in Crawford, outside Waco.
 He grew up in the midst of the oil business, tried his hand at that, failed, and then owned the Texas Rangers baseball team before becoming governor of Texas and then president of the United States.
 His core of closest advisors, including Karl Rove and Karen Hughes, were also Texans.